-- 86. The bill on the prevention, prosecution and repression of human trafficking punishes: - Anyone who involves a child in armed conflicts and sports that are harmful to its health; - Anybody who for his/her interest, involves a child in begging; - Anyone who involves a child in an illegal drug or arms trafficking and smugglings; - ♣ The fact of producing, of distributing, of circulating, importing, of exporting, offering, selling or holding child pornographic materials.

-(Public indecent assault to moralities: Articles 377-378 of the Penal Code).

-- 87. The Penal Code did not provide for specific provisions on the aforementioned offences when they are committed against a child.
-However, the following provisions of the Penal Code apply to all people: - Whoever will have produced, exposed, sold or distributed songs, pamphlets, or other forms of writing, printed or not, figures, images, emblems or other objects contrary to morality, shall be condemned to s prison sentence ranging from eight days to one year and a fine of One Thousand to Ten Thousand Rwandan Francs, or only one of these punishments. - ♣ Shall be punished by the same punishments whoever will have, for publicity, trade or for distribution, held, imported or made imported, transported or made transported, given to a freight or distribution agent, advertised by any promotional means songs, pamphlets, writing, figures, images, stamps, or objects contrary to morality. - ♣ The author of the writing, the figure, or the image, anyone will have printed or reproduced them and maker of stamps or objects will be punished by a prison sentence of one month to one year and a fine of Two Thousand to Twenty Thousand francs, or only one of these punishments. - 88.
+- 103. According to the Labour Code (Law N° 13/2009 ryo kuwa 27/05/2009 in its Article 8, stipulates that "It shall be an offence to cause, to provoke, to allow or to impose, directly or indirectly, forced works whatsoever" - 104.
+Article 167 of the labour code provides that "Subject to the provisions of the Penal Code of Rwanda, any person found guilty of the offence referred to in article 8 of this Law shall be liable to an imprisonment from three (3) years to five (5) years or for a fine from five hundred thousand (RwF 500,000) to two million Rwandan Francs (RwF 2,000,000) or one of these penalties - 105.
+The bill on the prevention, prosecution and repression of human trafficking punishes: - (a) Anyone who involves a child in armed conflicts and sports that are harmful to its health; - (b) Anybody who for his/her interest involves a child in begging; - (c) Anyone who involves a child in an illegal drug or arms trafficking and smugglings; - (d) The fact of producing, of distributing, of circulating, importing, of exporting, offering, selling or holding child pornographic materials. - (iii) Public indecent assault to moralities: Articles 377-378 of the Penal Code - 106.
+The Penal Code did not provide for specific provisions on the aforementioned offences when they are committed against a child.
+However, the following provisions of the Penal Code apply to all people: - (a) Whoever will have produced, exposed, sold or distributed songs, pamphlets, or other forms of writing, printed or not, figures, images, emblems or other objects contrary to morality, shall be condemned to s prison sentence ranging from eight days to one year and a fine of One Thousand to Ten Thousand Rwandan Francs, or only one of these punishments; - (b) Shall be punished by the same punishments whoever will have, for publicity, trade or for distribution, held, imported or made imported, transported or made transported, given to a freight or distribution agent, advertised by any promotional means songs, pamphlets, writing, figures, images, stamps, or objects contrary to morality; - (c) The author of the writing, the figure, or the image, anyone will have printed or reproduced them and maker of stamps or objects will be punished by a prison sentence of one month to one year and a fine of Two Thousand to Twenty Thousand francs, or only one of these punishments. - 107.
 The draft of the Penal Code reiterates the same provisions of the Penal Code in force but provides for more severe sanctions.